Postgraduate Course: Globalisation and Non Communicable Diseases (GLHE11045)

-- Have a critical understanding of: the complex and contradictory ways in which globalisation impacts on health; global and local drivers of NCDs; current global initiatives to address the burden of NCDs; the role of national governments and health systems in responding to this challenge.
+- Have a critical understanding of: the complex ways in which globalisation impacts on NCDs; global and local determinants of NCDs; and current global and national policy responses.

-- Be able to apply this knowledge and understanding to a critical analysis of NCDs in your own national context.
+- Be able to apply this knowledge and understanding to a critical analysis of NCDs and their determinants in a specific context

 |Graduate Attributes and Skills